ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 1. Navigate to the correct directory for your new module: ``$ cd lib/ansible/modules/``.
 If you are developing a module in a :ref:`collection <developing_collections>`, ``$ cd plugins/modules/`` inside your collection development tree.
 2. Create your new module file: ``$ touch my_test.py``.
 3. Paste the content below into your new module file.
-It includes the :ref:`required Ansible format and documentation <developing_modules_documenting>` and some example code.
+It includes the :ref:`required Ansible format and documentation <developing_modules_documenting>`, a simple :ref:`argument spec for declaring the module options <argument_spec>`, and some example code.
 4. Modify and extend the code to do what you want your new module to do.
 See the :ref:`programming tips <developing_modules_best_practices>` and :ref:`Python 3 compatibility <developing_python_3>` pages for pointers on writing clean and concise module code.

 .. literalinclude:: ../../../../examples/scripts/my_test.py